 Mt Cammerer: the hike

-The adventure begins at the Cosby Creek Campground entrance via the Low Gap access on the northern flank of the Smokies (view maps and driving directions).
+The adventure begins at the Chestnut Ridge Trailhead (view maps and driving directions).
 The trailhead is located just past the intersection of Mount Sterling Road with Waterville Road: the turn-off for the trailhead is across from the ranger station on the right.
-From the Chestnut Ridge Trailhead parking area, at 1,658 feet, the hike follows the gravel road for approximately 100 meters and turns right, through horse gates, and begins following the Chestnut Branch.
-Welcome to the first pitch of incline and the general trend of the hike’s journey to the Cammerer summit.
+From the Chestnut Ridge parking area, at 1,658 feet, the hike follows the gravel road for approximately 100 meters and turns right, through horse gates, and begins following the Chestnut Branch.
+Welcome to the first pitch of incline and the general trend of the hike’s journey to the summit.

 The trail’s single track beautifully winds its way up along Chestnut Branch.
 A plethora of moss-covered granite and schist careen water down toward Big Creek and the Pigeon River to the north.
 This section of the trail offers a mixed-bag of steep ascent and mellow traverse up to its convergence with the Appalachian Trail at 2.25 miles.
 The hike ascends just under 1,200 feet in this distance, which accounts for a little over a third of its total elevation gain to the summit.
 Upon reaching the AT, a two-way sign indicates the Cammerer summit spur trail lies to the south, and the hike turns left to follow the AT southbound.

 The Appalachian Trail winds its way through several tunnels of rhododendron, checkered by mountain views to the East through the thinning tree line.
 Stairs are bountiful here, leading to the first summit views of the mountain around 4.3 miles, as the trail winds westward below the summit.
 Though the summit appears near, the distance can be deceiving: a grand ascent is ahead, just under two miles to the summit and tower.
 Groves of mountain maple, American beech, and basswood begin to give way to spruce-fir.
-Several springs on the trail’s right offer the opportunity for water prior to summit (please remember to purify backcountry water with a filter like the Sawyer Mini).
+Several springs on the trail’s right side offer the opportunity for a water refill prior to the summit (but please remember to purify backcountry water).

 The trail begins a precipitous path with a stone wall dominating the trail’s left side, with vertical rock faces to the right.
 The hike departs the AT at 5.4 miles, making a sharp turn northbound to the summit and following the summit spur trail.